SideControlJS/e-commerce/README.md

 ## Questions

-For any questions about the project, please contact the project owner at [email](mailto:twelvedust@outlook.com).
+For any questions about the project, please contact me at my [email](mailto:twelvedust@outlook.com).

 ## License